 1. Hassle Free Visa

 Dubai is the go-to choice for the first International trip for many Indians.
 It may have something do with it being closer to home but easy Visa procedure also takes credit.
-Get in touch with travel agencies in India that help with a UAE visa valid for 30 days for a minimal fee.
-The ‘Short Term Single Entry Visa’ takes a week’s time should cost you around INR 6000-65000.
-Emirates and Fly Dubai have made the visa procedure convenient and cost-effective for their flyers.
+The new online Government portal makes getting a UAE visa super convenient so no need for travel agents anymore.
+Emirates and Fly Dubai have also made the visa procedure effortless and cost-effective for their flyers.
 They won’t need a local sponsor and can carry out the procedure online.